Keaft/the-pathfinders-lethal-company-modpack/README.md

  I'm inept at versioning.
 The date doesn't have to precisely measure the scope of my updates. :D Versioning will be as follows: [year].[month].[update_number]

+ Huge thanks to Blitz for helping test the pack!

 #### Known issue(s):
 - EXP going down.
 This occurs when you lose a value of scrap from your ship (keys, stop signs, shotguns, or any other scrap) greater than what you gain.
 This is a vanilla bug in which scrapCollectedInLevel is divided by totalScrapValueInLevel resulting in a negative value.
 Or so it seems :)